Skip to content

 Absence Blindness

 You can't fix what you can't see.
-Sounds obvious, right?
-But I see teams obsess over generation quality while completely ignoring whether retrieval works at all.
+Teams often obsess over generation quality while completely ignoring whether retrieval works at all.

-I had a client spend three weeks fine-tuning prompts.
-When we finally checked, their retrieval system was returning completely irrelevant documents.
-No amount of prompt engineering can fix that.
+A common pattern: teams spend weeks fine-tuning prompts, only to discover their retrieval system returns completely irrelevant documents.
+No amount of prompt engineering can fix that fundamental problem.

 • Is retrieval actually finding the right documents?